yorkshire-imaging-collaborative/yorkshire-imaging-collaborative.github.io/src/about.md

 ---
-layout: "layouts/page.njk"
+layout: layouts/page

-title: What is Yorkshire Imaging Collaborative?
+title: About our network

 subtitle: The regional medical imaging interoperability network which serves 4-Million patients throughout Yorkshire, the Humber and North Lincolnshire

-excerpt: A deep dive into the origins, vision, roadmap and organisational structure of the regional imaging network
+excerpt: A deep dive into the origins, vision, roadmap and organisational structure of our regional imaging network

 sidebar: true
 toc: true

 tags:
     - nav
+    - footer

 eleventyNavigation:
     parent: Home
     key: about
-    title: About YIC
+    title: About
 ---

 ## What it is